webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

   apply(compiler) {
     // Specifiy Hook in which you want to plugin to compiler.hooks.some_hook_you_wish_to_plugin_to.tap(
-      "Name of your plugin for debugging purposes", compilation => {
+      'Name of your plugin for debugging purposes', compilation => {
-        /* Manipulate webpack internal instance specific data using compilation */ console.log("This is example of synchronouse plugin");
+        /* Manipulate webpack internal instance specific data using compilation */ console.log('This is example of synchronouse plugin');
       }
     );
   }